-YOU CAN GIVE $15,000 to as many individuals as you wish in 2020 and 2021, without worrying about the gift tax.
+YOU CAN GIVE $15,000 to as many individuals as you wish in 2021, and up to $16,000 in 2022, without worrying about the gift tax.
 This is the annual gift-tax exclusion.
 Do you and your spouse have three kids?
-You could together give each of them $30,000, thus shrinking your estate by $90,000.
+In 2022, you could together give each of them $32,000, thus shrinking your estate by $96,000.
 There’s even a special provision just for 529 college plans that allows you to contribute five times the gift-tax exclusion in a single year and count it as your gift for the next five years.
 There’s more about that in the college chapter.

 Even if you give more than the gift-tax exclusion, you likely won’t pay gift taxes.
 Instead, the amount above the exclusion will reduce the sum you can leave to your heirs tax-free upon your death.
-Only if you manage to eat through your entire federal estate tax exclusion—$11.7 million in 2021—would you have to start paying gift taxes.
+Only if you manage to eat through your entire federal estate tax exclusion—$11.7 million in 2021 and $12.06 million in 2022—would you have to start paying gift taxes.

-An interesting wrinkle: While you can only give $15,000 to another person in 2020 and 2021 without worrying about the gift tax, there’s no limit on the sum you can pay toward another person’s medical or education expenses, as long as the money is paid directly to the medical provider or educational institution involved.
+An interesting wrinkle: While you can only give $16,000 to another person in 2022 without worrying about the gift tax, there’s no limit on the sum you can pay toward another person’s medical or education expenses, as long as the money is paid directly to the medical provider or educational institution involved.

 Our Humble Opinion: Giving away money is perhaps the cheapest and easiest way to shrink an estate.
 There are no fancy estate planning techniques involved and no legal fees, which may explain why this strategy isn’t given more publicity.
 If you can afford to make regular gifts to family members, seriously consider doing so.